reactive/data-client/docs/api/useFetcher.md

 }
 ```

-## updateParams: [destShape, destParams, updateFunction][]
+## updateParams: [destEndpoint, destParams, updateFunction][]

 The optional third argument to the fetch function returned by `useFetcher()` is a
 list of tuples that tell Rest Hooks additional updates that should take place.

-The result cache will be updated based on the destShape with destParams applied.
+The result cache will be updated based on the destEndpoint with destParams applied.
-(e.g., `destShape.getFetchKey(destParams)` would find the location in the cache.)
+(e.g., `destEndpoint.key(destParams)` would find the location in the cache.)

 The third argument is a function to run on that result cache.